 You may have noticed that soccer players don’t wear regular glasses when they’re playing.
-But can all soccer players really have good eyesight?
+But can all soccer players have good eyesight?
 The answer is no.

 Soccer players are like the rest of us.
 Some have good eyesight, and some don’t.

 Some key points we’ll cover are:

 - Options for playing soccer with vision problems

 Soccer players with bad eyesight must play soccer without regular glasses, but we’ve got you covered with alternative choices.

 Why you can’t wear glasses playing soccer

 You can’t wear glasses while playing soccer for safety reasons.
 Regular glasses are quite weak and flimsy.
 In a contact sport like soccer, the glasses could easily break if another player accidentally hits them.